SendMate vs. Manual Texting: What 100 Texts Actually Looks Like

 The Bottom Line

 Manual texting works.
 It's just expensive — not in dollars, but in the one resource you can't buy more of: time.
-If your daily text queue regularly exceeds 20 tasks, automation isn't a luxury.
+If your daily text queue regularly exceeds 20 tasks, assisted texting isn't a luxury.
 It's a math problem with an obvious answer.

 Previous

-Why 80% of Real Estate Leads Never Get a Second Text
+Why Most Real Estate Leads Never Get a Second Text

 Next